kubesphere/website/content/en/docs/cluster-administration/cluster-settings/cluster-gateway.md

 weight: 8630
 ---

-KubeSphere 3.2.x provides cluster-scope gateways to let all projects share a global project gateway.
+KubeSphere 3.2.x provides cluster-scope gateways to let all projects share a global gateway.
 This document describes how to set a cluster gateway on KubeSphere.

 ## Prerequisites